Methods

 Notice that the handle of the sword points downward—toward humanity.

-A sword is meant to be used, so we must apply God's Word in our lives.
-We are called to obey the Lord and allow His Word to work in us, transforming our lives.
+A sword is made to be used.
+So we must apply God’s Word in our lives.
+We need to obey God and allow His Word to work in us, transforming us.
+Depending on the literary genre of the passage, we may also ask different types of questions to deepen our study and application.

 – Is there a sin to confess?